albertozelaya5/maptyApp/README.md

 # 🏃‍♂️🚴‍♀️ Mapty - Workout Tracking App

 A geolocation-based workout tracker that lets you log running and cycling activities on an interactive map.
-Built with JavaScript and the Leaflet library as part of Jonas Schmedtmann's "The Ultimate React Course 2025".
+Built with JavaScript and the Leaflet library as part of Jonas Schmedtmann's "The Complete JavaScript Course 2025: From Zero to Expert!".

 ## 🌟 Features